mertselimb/kiro-auto-permissions/README.md

 Automatic, context-aware permission review for [Kiro CLI](https://kiro.dev).

-Let routine work run untouched, send risky actions to a reviewer model, and keep an unattended agent moving while you're away — with a real safety gate instead of blanket trust.
-A Kiro `preToolUse` hook intercepts risk-bearing tool calls, applies a fast deterministic policy, and escalates the rest to an isolated reviewer that answers allow or block.
+Run an agent unattended without blindly trusting it.
+A `preToolUse` hook intercepts `shell`, `fs_write`, `use_aws`, and MCP calls and runs a fast deterministic policy over them; whatever the policy can't decide goes to an isolated reviewer model that replies allow or deny.
+If the reviewer times out, errors, or returns garbage, the action is blocked.
 It fails closed.

 This is a port of [`opencode-auto-permissions`](https://github.com/hueyexe/opencode-auto-permissions) to Kiro's hook model.